Seared Ahi Tuna

 This is true of most seafood in general, and most people find they can make Pan Seared Salmon or Seared Scallops just as well as the restaurants but at a fraction of the cost.

-Since most of the enjoyment of the fish is all about cooking it properly and not overpowering the flavor, you don’t want the preparation to be overly complicated anyway.
+Since most of the enjoyment of this fish is all about cooking it properly and not overpowering the flavor, you don’t want the preparation to be overly complicated anyway.

-For this recipe, we make a simple 2-ingredient marinade for the fish, and in the meantime make a simple orange avocado salsa with flavors like mint and jalapeno.
+So for this recipe, we make a simple 2-ingredient marinade, and in the meantime make a simple orange avocado salsa with flavors like mint and jalapeño.

 It’s really refreshing and light, and much cheaper than what you’d pay at a restaurant!